JacobTheEvans/react-vrpc-example/README.md

 Then open your browser and go to `http://localhost:3000`

 # Example Walk through
-## Proxy
+## agent
-The proxy folder is where you will find the remote proxy that the frontend website will make remote procedure calls to.
+The agent folder is where you will find the remote agent that the frontend website will make remote procedure calls to.
 It contains the following items

 ### /src